thiagobrun/app-ideas/3-Advanced/FastFood-App/FastFood-App.md

 - Cook - the simulated Cook
 - Server - the simulated Server

-This app has quite a few User Stories.
+This app has quite a few Main Features.
 Don't be overwhelmed though.
 Take the time to sketch out not just the UI, but how the different actors (roles) interact and incrementally build the app following Agile principles.